NegatioN/bootstrap-raspberry-pi/README.md

 # bootstrap-raspberry-pi
-Bootstrap raspberry pi with development tools
+Install a decent dev-environement on raspberry pi 3 with `sudo ./bootstrap.sh`